kidauio/unquakeme/unquakeme/README.md

 # Unquake me

-Unquake.me is a platform that allows a super-fast information gathering after the event of a catastrophe.
+Unquake.me is a platform that allows a super-fast in-situ information gathering after the event of a catastrophe.

 Motivation
 ----------